 Our family is on the Gold Plan with Brother’s Keeper, which allows us to have unlimited sharing for pregnancy and pregnancy complications.

 I ended up have a couple of complications during my pregnancy:

 - Early cramping that sent me to the hospital at 32 weeks

-Here is a helpful chart from CHM comparing what is covered between the Gold, Silver, and Bronze.
+Here is a helpful chart from CHM comparing what is shared between the Gold, Silver, and Bronze.
 If you are planning to get pregnant, I strongly would recommend the Gold package.

-Your baby will be covered for a couple of months after they are born, and then you will need to add them to your plan.
+Your baby will be shared for a couple of months after they are born, and then you will need to add them to your plan.

-Another thing to keep in mind is that CHM will only cover about $25,000 in expenses for any congenital defects or issues, so that’s something to keep in mind.
+Another thing to keep in mind is that CHM will only share about $25,000 in expenses for any congenital defects or issues, so that’s something to keep in mind.